Welcome back to the Community Links Bulletin! This is our first edition since the federal election and I hope you will find it informative.

-I’d also like to take this opportunity to wish you a happy summer and hope you will take the time to enjoy the activities in our community such as block parties, the East Van Farmers Market, Chinatown Night Market, the Powell Street Festival, and the PNE.
+I’d like to take this opportunity to wish you a happy summer and hope you will take the time to enjoy the activities in our community such as block parties, the East Van Farmers Markets, Chinatown Night Market, the Powell Street Festival, and the PNE.
+I’ll be at the special screening of The Spirit Has No Colour on July 18th (see page 4) and Trout Lake Farmers Market on Saturday, July 23rd, from 9 am to 2 pm (North Parking lot of Trout Lake Park behind 13th Avenue, between Lakewood and Templeton), hope to see you there.
 There are also many great summer camps and activities for youth.

 EVENTS & WORKSHOPS

 May to September 11, 2011 - Vancouver Chinatown Night Market

 Time: 6:30 pm to 11 pm / Fridays, Saturdays and Sundays; Location: Keefer Street, between Main and Columbia Street